schilkp/schilkp.github.io/content/projects/ES/index.md

 - The I2C temperature sensor is a perfect introduction to both I2C and external peripherals, with a small enough register map and simple enough documentation to allow students to build up their own driver from scratch.
-- Two PDM microphones, who's high data rate makes for a great motivation for the introduction of DMA.
-Furthermore, they naturally lend themselves to simple FTT-based signal processing that allows us to take a look at the advantages of hardware-accelerated DSP routines.
+- Two PDM microphones, whose high data rate makes for a great motivation for the introduction of DMA.
+Furthermore, they naturally lend themselves to simple FFT-based signal processing that allows us to take a look at the advantages of hardware-accelerated DSP routines.
 - A SPI IMU is a good example of a more complicated external peripheral, and introduces students to integrating a simple driver into their project.